If you’re looking for professional infrared inspections in Ottawa or Montreal, you came in to the right place.

 We use today’s best high-resolution thermal imaging cameras to detect mold growth and moisture problems like condensation, leaks and water intrusion.

-Call Mold Busters today and schedule an infrared inspection in Montreal or Ottawa!
+Call Mold Busters today and schedule an infrared inspection in Ontario or Quebec:

 Types of infrared inspections